awslabs/ar-go-tools/README.md

 ## Overview

-Argot is a collection of tools:
+Argot is a collection of static analysis tools:
-- `taint` performs a taint analysis on a given program.
+- `taint` performs a taint analysis on a given program
 - `backtrace` identifies backwards data-flow traces from function calls
-- `argot-cli` is a terminal-like interface for various part of the analysis (in `cmd/cli`)
+- `cli` is an interactive terminal-like interface for parts of the analysis (in `cmd/cli`)
-- `compare` prints a comparison of the functions that are reachable according to two different analyses, and the functions that appear in the binary,
+- `compare` prints a comparison of the functions that are reachable according to two different analyses, and the functions that appear in the binary
-- `dependencies` prints the dependencies of a given program,
+- `dependencies` prints the dependencies of a given program
-- `maypanic` performs a may-panic analysis on a given program,
+- `maypanic` performs a may-panic analysis on a given program
-- `packagescan` scans imports in packages,
+- `packagescan` scans imports in packages
-- `reachability` analyzes the program an prints the functions that are reachable within it,
+- `reachability` analyzes the program an prints the functions that are reachable within it
-- `render` can be used to render a graph representation of the callgraph, or to print the SSA form from the go analysis package,
+- `render` can be used to render a graph representation of the callgraph, or to print the SSA form from the go analysis package
-- `static-commands` identifies calls to command running executables with static arguments,
-- `statistics` prints statistics about the program,
+- `ssa-statistics` prints statistics about the program

+All of these tools are sub-commands of the `argot` command.

 ### Building the tools
-The `Makefile` at the project root will call `go build` for each of the tools.
+The `Makefile` at the project root has commands to build Argot.

+Run `make argot-build` to only compile the `argot` binary.

+Run `make argot-install` to install `argot` via the `go install` command.

+Run `make release` to run all the linters and tests.

 ### Running the tools
 For a more detailed guide on how to run and use the tools, see the [00_intro.md](doc/00_intro.md) document.
 There are links